kragen/derctuo/transaction-per-call.md

-through which nondeterminism could enter the system, causing any computation that depends on such testing to be irreproducible; if it counts something like function calls plus backward control flow transfers and is precise, it's safe, but not if it's counting wall-clock time or clock cycles and/or is checked only irregularly.)
+through which nondeterminism could enter the system, causing any computation that depends on such testing to be irreproducible; if it counts something like function calls plus backward control flow transfers and is precise, it’s safe, but not if it’s counting wall-clock time or clock cycles and/or is checked only irregularly.)

-A generalization of this is the ability for a program to reason about code's behavior under conditions that do not presently prevail, simply by running it inside a transaction that is then rolled back.
-This does require the transaction's rollback notification to contain enough information to tell us what we want to know about the code's behavior, but that's probably a requirement for useful transaction failure messages, anyway.
+A generalization of this is the ability for a program to reason about code’s behavior under conditions that do not presently prevail, simply by running it inside a transaction that is then rolled back.
+This does require the transaction’s rollback notification to contain enough information to tell us what we want to know about the code’s behavior, but that’s probably a requirement for useful transaction failure messages, anyway.

 [CodeHint]: http://people.eecs.berkeley.edu/~bjoern/papers/galenson-codehint-icse2014.pdf

 Given this kind of facility, you could reasonably ask questions such a the following: Which methods would write to some field of this object?
-Is there any live object on which calling the ".open()" method would read the current user ID?
-What is the object whose ".destroy()" method would return the highest value?
+Is there any live object on which calling the “.open()” method would read the current user ID?
+What is the object whose “.destroy()” method would return the highest value?

-In the debugger context, this kind of automatic cleanup would allow you to view "speculative" executions as well: the hypothetical flow of values through a piece of code, without the risk of corrupting the "true" state of the program under inspection with a side effect.
+In the debugger context, this kind of automatic cleanup would allow you to view “speculative” executions as well: the hypothetical flow of values through a piece of code, without the risk of corrupting the “true” state of the program under inspection with a side effect.

-† and Philip Reames's, and Rastislav Bodik's, and Björn Hartmann's, and Koushik Sen's CodeHint
+† and Philip Reames’s, and Rastislav Bodik’s, and Björn Hartmann’s, and Koushik Sen’s CodeHint

 Memoization and incrementalization
 ----------------------------------